johnnithin08/Crime-Patrol-Ethereum-React/Readme.md

  • Ropsten network deployement - truffle migrate --reset --network ropsten

- • Copy the mnemonic in truffle-config.js to metamask to obtain the accounts.
+ • Copy the mnemonic in truffle-config.js to metamask to obtain the accounts and add the custom token with address “0x540e8BFa34E7445EF34436cA16411C993086DF53”.

  • Now run client and then npm start to start the Dapp.